pminina01/readthedocs/AsyncWrapper-target.md

 ```

 ###Async attribute and AsyncWrapper
 Don't combine the Async attribute and AsyncWrapper.
-This will only slow down processing and will behave unreliable.
+This will only slow down processing and will behave unreliably.

 ###Async attribute will discard by default
 The async attribute is a shorthand for: